mautic/developer-documentation-new/docs/design/navigating_resources.rst

 Views
 =====

-Views in Mautic follow a common naming pattern.
+Views in Mautic use a consistent naming pattern to help you organize and locate templates efficiently.

 - list: This is the table view, where the list of objects is displayed.
 These are high level pages (for example, Contacts, Campaigns, etc)
 - details: This is the view for a single object (for example, a Contact profile)